-The USDA decided a few years ago that pork can be cooked to an internal temperature of 145°F; it no longer has to be cooked to well done for food safety reasons.
+The USDA decided a few years ago that pork can be cooked to an internal temperature of 145 F; it no longer has to be cooked to well done for food safety reasons.
 That means the meat will be juicier and more tender.

 Place the roast in a shallow roasting pan.
 In a small bowl, combine the olive oil, thyme, marjoram, garlic, dry mustard, salt, and pepper, and mix to make a paste.
 Rub this mixture over the roast.
 Let the pork stand at room temperature for 30 minutes.

-Roast the pork until the internal temperature registers 145 F, about 18-23 minutes per pound.
+Roast the pork until the internal temperature registers 145 F, about 18 to 23 minutes per pound.
 Let roast stand, covered, 5 to 10 minutes before carving.